 The aroma of lilacs is intoxicating, and fleeting.

-Here in the Bay Area, lilacs only bloom for a couple of weeks, near the end of May, but they are worth the wait.
+Here in San Jose, California., lilacs only bloom for a couple of weeks, near the end of May, but they are worth the wait.
 These cousins to olive trees and privet shrubs add beauty in a landscape, and the heady blooms are bound to attract pollinators.

 The purple standard lilac (Syringa vulgaris) actually comes in 12 varieties.
 These small trees can range anywhere from 6 to over 32 feet in height!
 Most lilacs only bloom once a year, though some varieties have double-flowers.
 There are also some new reblooming, or remontant, varieties that flower multiple times within a single season.
 If you don’t have room for a full-sized lilac, you can try a dwarf.
 Dwarf varieties are becoming more popular in landscapes and as indoor plants, reaching heights of only 4 to 5 feet.
 Dwarf (or miniature) varieties of lilac are mostly variations on the Meyer lilac (S. meyeri), also known as a Korean lilac.